 Have the children cut out pictures of fruits and vegetables from magazines.
 Glue on construction paper.

 Make A Pizza

 Cut out cheese strips from yellow construction paper, mushrooms from tan construction paper, pepperoni from brown construction paper, onions from white construction paper and green peppers

 from green construction paper.
 Trace large circles on off-white construction paper for the crust and trace medium circles on red construction paper for the tomato sauce.
 Have the children cut out circles and glue on their favorite toppings.
 Small paper plates can be spray painted with silver paint for the pizza pan.

-Children can find and cut out pictures of breads and cereals from magazines.
+Children can find and cut out pictures of bread and cereals from magazines.
 Glue onto construction paper.

 Thank You Card

 Make a thank you card for whoever cooks at home to show them how much they are appreciated for the good nutritious foods they prepare.

 Make a pizza from felt.
 Cut out cheese strips from yellow felt, mushrooms from tan colored felt paper, pepperoni from brown colored felt, onions from white felt and green peppers from green felt.
 Trace large circles on off-white felt for the crust and trace medium circles on red felt for the tomato sauce.
 Cover a plate with foil or spray with silver paint spray for the pizza pan.
 Pick up books from the library on food and nutrition.

 After tasting various types of bread, the children can assist in making a glass graph of their favorite types of bread.
 Across the top of a piece of tagboard, print the caption 'Our Favorite Breads.'
 Draw or paste pictures of different types or flavors of bread along the left-hand side of the tagboard.
 On the chart, place each child's name or a picture next to the picture of his/her favorite bread.
 The results of the graph can be shared with the children using math vocabulary words such as most, more, fewer, least, etc. Display the graph for future reference.